MPI-Dortmund/cryolo/source/installation.rst

      ERROR: imagecodecs-lite 2019.2.22 has requirement numpy>=1.15.4, but you'll have numpy 1.14.5 which is incompatible.

     However, you can ignore it.
 It is actually also working with numpy==1.14.5

+    However, from a pip version > 20.2.3 the installation will fail.
+Therefore the conda enviroments will be installed with an outdated pip version.
+With crYOLO 1.8 this problem will be solved.

 .. hint::
     You can also integrate crYOLO as :ref:`Environment Module <cryolo-module-label>`